-In addition to our low rates, fast closings, and great service we offer various down payment options (as little as 3% down) as well as a wide variety of loan programs for those with less than perfect credit.
+In addition to our low rates, fast closings, and exceptional service, we offer various down payment options (as little as 3% down) and a wide variety of home loan programs for California homebuyers, including those with less-than-perfect credit.

-Whether it’s a primary home, a secondary home, or a one to four-unit rental property, we have the ability to match your needs with a great mortgage.
+Whether you are buying a primary home, a secondary home, or a one to four-unit rental property, we have the ability to match your needs with an outstanding home loan.

-It’s important that California homebuyers have a good understanding of the mortgage process before they make an offer on a home.
-Review our step-by-step mortgage process guide for a better understanding of what the process is like.
+California homebuyers must have a good understanding of the homebuying process before they make an offer on a home.
+Review the step-by-step guide below for a better understanding of the process.

 First Step: Getting Pre-Approved

-The reason why it’s important to get pre-approved for a new mortgage is because you’ll need a pre-approval letter to present with your offer.
-The process of getting pre-approved should only take a day or two (from when you complete the application and turn in your documentation).
+California homebuyers must obtain pre-approval for a new mortgage because you’ll need a pre-approval letter to present your offer.
+Getting pre-approved should only take a day or two (from completing the application and turning in your documentation).

-Here is a list of documents you’ll need to get pre-approved.
+Here is a list of documents California homebuyers will need to get pre-approved.

 The pre-approval letter you receive will usually list your name, current address, and the amount you are approved for.
-Additional information may include your credit score and the size of your down payment.
+Additional information may include your credit score and the down payment size.

 Second Step: The Accepted Offer!

-When it comes to buying a home it’s somewhat common to see generic numbers in the initial Loan Estimate The reason is that the title and escrow company typically don’t have their initial fees established before the disclosures go out.
+When buying a home, it’s somewhat common to see generic numbers in the initial Loan Estimate.
+The reason is that sometimes the title and escrow company does not have their initial fees established before the disclosures go out.

-So in cases like that the lender will use the fee schedule from an escrow and title company they have access to.
-Later in the process, the fees will be updated after the escrow and title company turn in their fees.
+So in cases like this, the home loan lender will use the fee schedule from an escrow and title company they have access to.
+Later in the process, the fees will be updated after the title and escrow company the seller selected turns in their fees to underwriting.